Introduction to Database Normalization

 The process to redesign the table is database normalization.

-Definition of Database Normalization
+Database Normalization Definition

 There are three common forms of database normalization: 1st, 2nd, and 3rd normal form.
 They are also abbreviated as 1NF, 2NF, and 3NF respectively.